damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 therefore there is no need to notify people in another channel after the issue has been created (Slack, email).

-#### Dealing with big issues

-If we know an issue is going to span multiple releases, it has to split into multiple issues.
-An issue should only span one release.

 #### Wireframes

 When relevant, you can include a wireframe in your issues in order to illustrate